thomasclarke1969/documentation/guides/android/richcontent.md

 # Rich Content
-Rich Content will be coming to Android in version v0.10

-# Rich Content
 The Layer messaging service allows developers to send messages with a maximum aggregate content size of up to 2GB.
 To help applications effectively manage bandwidth and battery concerns when transferring large messages, Layer allows developers to specify the size of `MessageParts` and/or the types of content that should be automatically downloaded.
 Alternatively, applications can choose to download large message parts only when needed via on-demand downloads.

 ### Auto-download Size